 On the fourth day, which starts around 5:00 A.M., the walker arrives in Machupicchu around 7:00 A.M. after 8 km of trekking through the jungle.
 Follow the route marked and drink some water in the Visitors Center of Wiñay Wayna.
 The trail is marked, but avoid getting too close to the cliff’s edge.

-It does forbid to camp in “Inti punku.”
+Camping in “Inti Punku” is forbidden.
 You will leave your equipment at the control gate and enjoy the most important monument in this part of the continent.
 You will have time to visit Machupicchu until noon.
-Check the train schedule to return to Cusco.
+Check the train schedule for returning to Cusco.

-If you plan to stay in the town of Machupicchu (also called “Aguas Calientes”), The distance from the station to the ruins bridge Machupicchu is 2 Km.
-To Puente, Ruinas takes about 20 minutes down a narrow path parallel to the Railway.
+If you plan to stay in the town of Machupicchu (also called “Aguas Calientes”), the distance from the station to the ruins of Machupicchu is 2 km.
+Ruinas takes about 20 minutes to reach Puente down a narrow path parallel to the railway.

-The climate is relatively mild throughout the year, with heavy rains from November to March and hot and dry from April to October, a recommended time to visit.
+The climate is relatively mild throughout the year, with heavy rains from November to March and hot and dry weather from April to October.
+This is a recommended time to visit.

 Machu Picchu Rain

-The minimum annual temperature ranges from 8 ° to 11.2 ° C. The weather can often drop below freezing in June, July, and August.
+The minimum annual temperature ranges from 8 °C to 11.2 °C. The weather can often drop below freezing in June, July, and August.

-The annual maximum temperature varies from 20.4 ° to 26.6 °.
-The terrain is quite irregular, with several ravines and streams fed by the glaciers that eventually empty into the Urubamba River, which crosses the area forming a deep valley that crosses the granite base Vilcabamba for more than 40 km through a variety of ecosystems.
+The annual maximum temperature varies from 20.4 °C to 26.6 °C. The terrain is quite irregular, with several ravines and streams fed by the glaciers.
+The glaciers eventually empty into the Urubamba River, which crosses the area, forming a deep valley that crosses the granite base of Vilcabamba for more than 40 km through various ecosystems.

-The park includes the puma, the Andean fox, the river otter, Taruka (Huemul deer), the wildcat, the ferret, etc. There are birds in Machupicchu, like the Caracara of the mountain, hummingbirds, ducks of the torrents, parrots, wild turkeys, and several small birds with colorful plumages.
+The park includes the puma, the Andean fox, the river otter, the Taruka (Huemul deer), the wildcat, and the ferret.
+There are also birds in Machupicchu, like the Caracara of the mountain, hummingbirds, ducks of the torrents, parrots, wild turkeys, and several small birds with colorful plumages.

-There are also reptiles such as the paler and snake Micrurus coral (lethal for its venom), lizards, toads, and numerous wildlife of the jungle and Andes that inhabit the sanctuary.
+The sanctuary also contains reptiles such as the pale and snake Micrurus coral (lethal for its venom), lizards, toads, and numerous species of jungle and Andean wildlife.
 This abundant wildlife makes the sanctuary of Machupicchu ideal for tourists and researchers wishing to watch or study animals.

 Inca Trail Flora